 - 4. In accordance with best practice and using accruals accounting, the council provides for realistic estimates of costs and known liabilities. - 5.
 The detailed budget estimates have been prepared jointly by the heads of service and appropriately qualified from Capita's accountancy team.
-These have been reviewed and challenged by Capita's accountancy manager, the head of finance, the council's strategic management board and cabinet members. - 6.
-The 2017/18 budget briefing session held with members on 9 February 2017 provided an explanation of the factors taken into account in determining the budget.
+These have been reviewed and challenged by Capita's accountancy manager, the head of finance, the council's strategic management team (SMT) and members' budget working group. - 6.
+The 2018/19 budget briefing session held with members on 6 February 2018 provided an explanation of the factors taken into account in determining the budget.